sohelkureshi/ASIN-AI-Optimizer/README.md

 ## Author

-Developed by Sohel Kureshi
-A demonstration of full-stack development with AI integration.
+Developed by Sohel Kureshi, demonstration of full-stack development with AI integration.

 ---